-While the Company currently conducts business through Surgery Center Holdings, Inc. (a subsidiary of Surgery Center Holdings, LLC), the Company expects to conduct a corporate reorganization during 2015 whereby Surgery Partners, Inc. will become the sole managing member of Surgery Center Holdings, LLC, and all of the equity units of Surgery Center Holdings, LLC will be exchanged for shares of common stock of Surgery Partners, Inc.
+The Company's business is currently conducted through Surgery Center Holdings, Inc. which is a subsidiary of Surgery Center Holdings, LLC.
+The Company expects to have a corporate reorganization during 2015 where Surgery Partners, Inc. will become the direct or indirect parent of Surgery Center Holdings, Inc. As a result, the Company does not believe earnings per share to be a meaningful presentation in the accompanying consolidated financial statements.